 Also, don’t use your child as a messenger or a go-between.
 Work out problems and make decisions as adults.
 Don’t force your children to make decisions that only adults should be making, or dealing with issues that only adults should deal with.

 In some cases, you may seek professional help.
 Relationship counselors are not just for people trying to repair a marriage.
 Counselors can also help you get along with your ex for the benefit of your children.

 Divorce cases can be extremely complicated, lengthy, emotional, and stressful.
 For parents who share minor children, however, the end of a divorce does not also mean the end of the relationship.
 Parents have to find a way to continue to communicate and co-parent their children, no matter how difficult it may be.
 Regardless of the complexity of the issues in your case, we are here to help.
-The attorneys of Ashby Law have handled all cases involving all aspects of divorce and family law, including child custody, paternity, child support, parenting plans, and division of property.
+The attorneys of Pacific Northwest Family Law have handled all cases involving all aspects of divorce and family law, including child custody, paternity, child support, parenting plans, and division of property.
 Please contact an experienced Washington divorce attorney at our office if you have any questions about divorce or family law in the state of Washington.